Chapter 12. Disclaimers

 (such as source/lineage data), and documentation.

-The following passage applies to the AUSLIG/NGDC DEM for Australia:
+The following passage applies to the AUSLIG/NCEI DEM for Australia:

-"The AUSLIG/NGDC DEM for Australia [see Section 5.A.ii for extent of these data] is Commonwealth Copyright, AUSLIG, Australia's national mapping agency (1998).
+"The AUSLIG/NCEI DEM for Australia [see Section 5.A.ii for extent of these data] is Commonwealth Copyright, AUSLIG, Australia's national mapping agency (1998).
 All rights reserved.
 These data have been

 reproduced with the permission of the General Manager, Australian Surveying and Land Information Group, Department of Industry, Science and Tourism, Canberra, ACT.